Ham Mukasa

 Ham Mukasa also referred to as Hamu Mukasa (c.
 1870–1956) was a vizier in the court of Mutesa I of Buganda (in present-day Uganda) and later secretary to Apolo Kagwa.
 He was fluent in both English and Swahili.
 He wrote one of the first glossaries of the Ganda language.

 Early life

 Mukasa was the son of Makabugo Sensalire, a minor chief in Buddu (in present-day Masaka District).
 He converted to Christianity at a young age.
 He suffered serious injury in the 1886 massacre of Christians by Mwanga II.
 As a result, he had a weak leg.
-Around 1898, he married Наnnаh Mаwеmukо, the daughter of a former chief minister (Katikkiro) of Buganda.
+Around 1898, he married Hannah Mawemuko, the daughter of a former chief minister (Katikkiro) of Buganda.

 Career

 Ham Mukasa was placed in the palace of Kabaka Mutesa I as a page at the age of nine by his father, a clan chief in Buganda.
 While in the palace, Mukasa at first received instruction from Islamic teachers who held sway in Mutesa's court; however, he was later drawn to the Protestants, who baptised him Ham.
 It was as a Christian, and as a Protestant, that he took part in Buganda's religious wars of 1888–1892.

 Mukasa was appointed the ssaza (county) chief of Kyaggwe - known as the Ssekiboobo - in 1905, and served in the position until 1935 when he retired.